 Skip to main content

-Working across and amidst sculpture, moving image, and writing, my work draws from lived experience and stories stolen from eavesdropped conversations, to explore the edges of realities in constructing identity.
-Through storytelling and world-building, this work (re)searches for an alternative space beyond aggressively progressive capitalist time, seeking new worlds from the ashes of the present.
+Working across and amidst sculpture, moving image, and writing, my work draws from lived experience and stories stolen from eavesdropped conversations, to explore the edges of our everyday realities and the ways in which we construct our identities.
+Through storytelling and world-building, my work (re)searches for an alternative space beyond aggressively progressive capitalist time, seeking new worlds from the ashes of the present.

-I studied Fine Art the Lancaster Institute for the Contemporary Arts, Lancaster University, and later Sculpture at the Royal College of Art, where I also completed a PGCert in Art and Design Education through the RCA Teaching Fellowship.
+I was born in Doncaster and now live in London.
+I studied Fine Art at the Lancaster Institute for the Contemporary Arts and later Sculpture at the Royal College of Art, where I also completed a PGCert in Art and Design Education through the RCA Teaching Fellowship.

 Senior Lecturer in Fine Art